christinerosquist/sentry-katacoda/sentry-tutorial/step1.md

 In the terminal, you will have access to an already existing application based on React and Node.js (sample-app).

 Write `cd sample-app` in the terminal, in order to navigate to the folder containing the different application files.
-If you write `ls` you can list the different folders.
+If you write `ls` you can list the different folders and look them through to get a better overview of the app.

-*Firstly* we need to add the Sentry package as a dependency.
+*Firstly* we need to add the Sentry package as a dependency, which is done by executing the commands stated below.
 Sentry captures data using an SDK within your application's runtime.
 These are platform specific and allow Sentry to have a deep understanding of how your application works.
 This tutorial is made when using Node.js.

-If you are standing in the sample-app-directory write the following to install the Sentry package as a dependency:
+1. `cd sample-app`{{execute}}

-`npm install @sentry/node@5.14.1`{{execute}}.
+2. `npm install @sentry/node@5.14.1`{{execute}}